 Contact a regional service center for an RA# (return authorization number) if the telephone requires service.
-Equipment must be shipped prepaid to GAI-Tronics with an RA# and a purchase order number.
+Equipment must be shipped prepaid to GAI-Tronics with a return authorization number and a purchase order number.
 Repairs or a replacement will be made in accordance with GAI-Tronics' warranty policy if the equipment is under warranty.
 Please include a written explanation of all defects to assist our technicians in their troubleshooting efforts.

-Call 800-492-1212 inside the USA or 610-777-1374 outside the USA for help with locating the nearest regional service center.
+Call 800-492-1212 inside the USA or 610-777-1374 outside the USA for help identifying the Regional Service Center closest to you.